words Al Woods

 If you talk to someone, and they bring up sports, you can hold your own during the conversation.
 You can talk about whether Joel Embiid should win the MVP in the NBA this year.
 You might talk about whether you liked the old 16-game regular season format the NFL had or whether you prefer the league adding one additional regular-season game.

 Maybe you know about baseball’s infield fly rule.
 Perhaps you don’t mind watching a Padres game in August, even if the team sits fourteen games out of first place, and you know they’re going nowhere fast.
+Casual sports fans are into it for enjoyment, whether it’s watching a game or playing for fun.
+It’s not uncommon that they buy a baseball net to use for physical and mental training.
+The result of their low-key involvement is that they still have plenty of time to pursue other interests, and they can schedule around any major sporting events.

 In short, you know a little about sports, and you don’t mind watching them on TV.
 However, you also don’t prioritize them to the point that your relationships suffer.
 If a team you support loses, you shrug your shoulders and go on with your day.